 There is a full programme of lessons, sports, activities, social events and excursions, all of which are mandatory and included in the fee.
 See our Excursion Schedule.

 A number of native English speakers will join the programme and live alongside the international students to help develop their English and enhance their understanding of British culture.

 There are 20 hours of lessons per week (see Timetable) including English Skills and Explorations.
 Maximum 14 students per class.
 Weekly progress checks to monitor students' performance.

 8 levels are available, from Complete Beginners (A0) to Proficiency (C2).
 Entry test on Monday with a speaking, grammar and writing component.

 All students participate in a daily Adventure Activity such as Survival Skills, Orienteering, Treasure Hunt, Problem-solving or Nature Trail.

 The Trinity GESE exam is available.
 Dedicated Exam preparation in place of English Skills and Adventure Activity.
 Minimum 2 week course.
 Trinity GESE Exam will take place on Fri 19 July or Fri 2 August 2019.
 Exam takes place at Windlesham or Dicker centre.
 Confirmation of a place on an Exam Course is subject to availability.

-Available in Adventure Sports, Basketball, Commercial Pop Dance, Football, Horse Riding, Performing Arts, Photography and Tennis.
+Available in Adventure Sports, Basketball, Commercial Pop Dance, Football, Golf, Horse Riding, Performing Arts, Photography and Tennis.
 Supplements are payable.
 Academies are subject to availability and a minimum number of enrolments; if an Academy is cancelled, the Parent will be offered a full refund of the Academy only.
 See our Academy Prospectus 2019.

 For more helpful information please see our Student Handbook.

 Please see our School Rules and Sanctions Poster.

 50 acres of grass pitches, a six-lane swimming pool, floodlit astoturf pitch, running track, tennis and netball courts, drama and dance studio, ICT Suites